kontent-ai/sample-app-net-mvc/README.md

 ### Rich text

-`RichTextResolver` wires a single `IHtmlResolver` into the HTML pipeline.
+Rich-text fields reach Razor as `IRichTextContent` on the view models and render via the `Kontent.Ai.AspNetCore` package's `<rich-text content="@Model.Content" />` tag helper — see `Views/Shared/_ContentChunk.cshtml` for a minimal example.
+The tag helper resolves its HTML through whatever `IHtmlResolver` is registered in DI.

+`RichTextResolver` (in `Services/Content/`) builds that single resolver.
 Inline linked items (Fact, Action, Callout) render through component-specific templates; links to other items resolve through `IRouteResolver` so `<a href>` values always match the routing table above.
 Custom anchor handling turns in-document references into deep-link `#slug` targets so table-of-contents links work.

 ### Paging, filtering, and taxonomies